Finance, The Simple Dollar

 Budgeting is often branded as a necessity to manage essential expenses or pay off debt.
 But to its core, making a budget is about being aware of your financial habits.
 Without an awareness of the money going in and out, it's easy to spend frivolously.
 What feels like an occasional, twice-a-week Starbucks coffee can add up to $50 a month.

-You'll notice how you can save money by changing small habits like skipping the 70 cent cascara topping on your cold brew, picking up your take out instead of having it delivered (often adds at least $8 in fees and tips) or buying the generic brand of cereal.
+You'll notice how you can save money by changing small habits like skipping the 70-cent cascara topping on your cold brew, picking up your takeout instead of having it delivered (often adds at least $8 in fees and tips), or buying the generic brand of cereal.
 You can even use a budgeting app to do this work for you.
-Managing your money will only get more complicated as you get older, so it's best to start the habit
+Managing your money will only get more complicated as you get older, so it's best to start the habit young.

 5. Impulse purchases and label chasing